madwareru/edu-json-parser/README.md

 # edu-json-parser
 Self-educational pet project.
-JSON parser made with a help `combine` parser combinator library
+JSON parser made with a help of `combine` parser combinator library